OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/azure-resource-manager/resource-group-move-resources.md

   }
   ```

-     Yanıt için doğrulama işlemi aşağıdaki biçimdedir:
+     Merhaba doğrulama işlemi için Hello yanıt biçimi aşağıdaki hello şöyledir:

   ```json
   {